Universal K-matrices for quantum Kac-Moody algebras

-\begin{rmk} It is easy to check that the pullback of the Chevalley involution defines a braided tensor equivalence $\mc O_\int^+\to\mc O_\int^{-, \op}$, where the latter category is endowed with the opposite tensor product and braiding, cf.\ \eqref{R:symmetries}.
-Note that, when $\mfg$ is of finite type, $\mc O^+_\int = \mc O^-_\int$ and $\omega^*$ is an autoequivalence at the level of abelian categories.
-However, when $\dim(\mfg)=\infty$, then every nontrivial module in $\mc O^\eps_\int$ is infinite--dimensional and moreover $\mc O^+_\int\cap\mc O^-_\int$ consists only of trivial representations. \rmkend \end{rmk}
+\begin{remark} The pullback of the Chevalley involution defines a braided tensor equivalence $\mc O_\int^+\to\mc O_\int^{-, \op}$, where the latter category is endowed with the opposite tensor product and braiding, cf.\ Section~\ref{R:symmetries}.
+Note that, if $\mfg$ is of finite type, $\mc O^+_\int = \mc O^-_\int$ and $\omega^*$ is an autoequivalence at the level of abelian categories.
+However, if $\dim(\mfg)=\infty$, then every non-trivial module in $\mc O^\eps_\int$ is infinite-dimensional and $\mc O^+_\int\cap\mc O^-_\int$ consists only of trivial representations. \rmkend \end{remark}